 ERG MODE AND A WHEEL ON TRAINER: HOW TO MAKE THE MOST OF IT

-Wheel-on smart trainers need smart need some special care to ensure that they are properly calibrated to report accurate power measurement.
+Wheel-on smart trainers need some special care to ensure that they are properly calibrated to report accurate power measurements.
 We recommend the following before each ride:

 - Check tire pressure.

 - Perform a spin down calibration in your trainer’s native app.

 - Adjust the tension knob on the trainer to ensure the spin down calibration numbers are always the same.

 If you remove the bike from the trainer, be sure to set it up exactly the same when you put it back on.
 Depending on the trainer, a quarter turn on the tension knob can add a significant amount of resistance to the power reported.

 Any tips or tricks that we’ve missed?
 Please post a comment!
 Still struggling with your trainer?
 Be sure to email us or submit a help ticket!
 We really are happy to help you Suffer better.